Polynomial invariants for rooted trees related to their random destruction: Setting the stage: Defining polynomials

 \subsection{Admissible subtrees}

 By a \emph{subtree} of a rooted tree $T$ we mean either the empty subgraph of $T$ or any connected subgraph of $T$ that contains the root (though we will break with this convention in the context of fringe subtrees which generally do not contain the root node of $T$, see the paragraph above Definition~\ref{defn:polM}).
-A subgraph $T_*$ of a rooted tree $T$ is called \emph{admissible} if $\bP[T_{\mf S}=T_*]>0$.
-It is easy to see that a non-empty connected subgraph $T_*$ is admissible if and only if it contains the root of $T$, but none of the leaves of $T$.
-The empty subtree is always admissible, as a consequence of the definition.
-We write $\msc A(T)$ for the set of all admissible subgraphs of $T$.

 Since a subtree $T'$ of $T$ is uniquely determined by its vertex set, we will not distinguish between $T'$ and its vertex set.

+We say that a subtree $T'$ is \emph{admissible} if and only if it is empty, or if $T'$ contains the root of $T$ but none of the leaves of $T$.
+We write $\msc A(T)$ for the set of all admissible subtrees of $T$.

 Given a set $S$ of vertices in a rooted tree $T$, we denote by $\partial S$ the \emph{boundary} of $S$, i.e. the set of all vertices that are adjacent to $S$ but not themselves in $S$.
 For our purposes, it is convenient to define $\partial\emptyset=\{\text{root}\}$.